General vehicle body repair guide.

-In general quite severe bumper damage can be repaired with Most cars these days have plastic type bumpers with impact and crush zone materials fitted behind them.
+Most cars these days have plastic type bumpers with impact and crush zone materials fitted behind them.
 If the impact zones are not deformed or damaged then a repair to splits cracks or plastic deformaty can be made by a professional.
 Even securing lugs on the bumper can be repaired.
 There is a considerable saving in time and cost compared to a new bumper, fitting and repainting.

-Image 5 shows quite a large dent with no paint damage however the dent crosses a swage line which makes paintless dent removal difficult and may not produce a perfect repair.
+A large dent with no paint damage however the dent crosses a swage line which makes paintless dent removal difficult and may not produce a perfect repair.

 Dents that have paint damage or are showing metal stretch can only be removed by panel beating or heat shrinking methods.
 This is usually carried out without the removal of interior trim or fittings.
 A final skim of stopper and repainting completes the job.

 In general rust treatments are only a short term measure.
 We have tried many chemical processes, some better than others, however the rust will come back in time.
 This may be a few weeks, couple of months or possible longer depending on the weather and humidity.
 The only real answer long term is to have the panel replaced or a new section welded in.
 Image 6 shows rust which has penetrated through pins holes in the metal and blistering of the paintwork.
 When ground out the metal is very thin and requires building up with body filler.
 This product is porous in itself so will let moisture back into the repair.
 When buying a vehicle its a good idea to have a small magnet with you.
 If the magnet does not stick to the bodywork its likely to have been filled and you should be wary.
 Incidentally the filling may be because of some cosmetic damage and not necessarily rust but best ask questions anyway.